William Lorenz: Personal life

+Military service

 A medical detachment of the 32nd U.S. Army Division in World War I. Lorenz is second from the right.

-Distinguished Service Medal citation

-His governmental citation from 1918 reads as follows:
+Lorenz served in the United States Army Medical Corps during the Spanish–American War in 1898.

+During World War I, he attained the rank of a major (O-4), commanded Field Hospital No. 127 in France, and was awarded the Army Distinguished Service Medal for actions in combat.

+Awarded in 1918, his citation reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major (Medical Corps) William F. Lorenz, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Commanding Officer of Field Hospital No. 127, and while in personal charge of the Triage (sorting station for wounded) of the 32d Division during the combat activities of that Division on the Marne, Oise-Aisne, and in the Meuse-Argonne, Major Lorenz so displayed indefatigable zeal and exceptionally good judgment in sorting, caring for, and evacuating thousands of wounded as to directly result in the saving of many lives.

-Background

-Lorenz was born in Brooklyn, New York in 1882, and received his M.D. from New York University School of Medicine in 1903.
-He took postgraduate training in neuropsychiatry at the Manhattan State Hospital in New York, and completed a fellowship in that discipline with Adolf Meyer in Illinois from 1908 to 1910.
-Lorenz joined the faculty in the department of neuropsychiatry at the University of Wisconsin Medical School in Madison, Wisconsin in 1910, and remained there for the rest of his career, except for a two-year leave of absence to serve in the military during World War I. He was a professor of Neuropsychiatry and chief of the Wisconsin Psychiatric Institute in the late 1920s and 1930s.
-Lorenz is credited, along with William Bleckwenn, with developing the technique of sodium amytal-mediated disinhibition ("narcosynthesis" or "narcoanalysis"), which allowed psychiatrists to probe the minds of psychotic patients for diagnostic information.
-Along with colleagues, he also developed a relatively effective treatment for neurosyphilis using an arsenic compound called tryparsamide.
-Lorenz collaborated with physiologists and pharmacologists on methods to break catatonic mutism; these studies, which were sporadically but dramatically successful, used dilute intravenous solutions of sodium cyanide and the inhalation of carbon dioxide.